-A handful of people attended the workshop
+A handful of people attended the workshop and everyone responded to the survey.

 The Research Fund Approximately 100 people visited the Danish Society for Paediatric Gastroenterology Hepatology and Nutrition (DaSPGHaN) stand throughout the congress.
 Flyers with information about the Research Fund were distributed among the participants.
 The participants showed interest in doing a PhD or postdoc on the topic.